LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 line plots using pyplots.

 > ## Challenge
 > Make a variety of line plots from your data.
-If you are using the streamgage
-> data, these could include (1) a hydrograph of the entire month of September
-> 2013, (2) the discharge record for the week of the 2013 Front Range flood
-> (September 9 through 15), (3) discharge vs. time of day, for every day in the
-> record in one figure (Hint: use loops to combine strings and give every line a
+> (Hint: use loops to combine strings and give every line a
-> different style and color), and (4) minimum, maximum, and mean daily discharge
+> different style and color).
-> values.
-Add axis labels, titles, and legends to your figures.
+> Add axis labels, titles, and legends to your figures.
 Make at least one
 > figure with multiple plots using the function *subplot()*.
 {: .challenge}